Explore holidays in Côte d'Azur

 While there are no official boundaries for this iconic coast, Hollywood’s definition is a fair one – and holds true the popular theory that the stretch of France turned to face Italy is either looking for style tips from its neighbours or perhaps showing them how the seamless pairing of glamour and tradition should really be done.

 Drawn here by a seductively warm climate, the aristocracy established the Côte d’Azur as ‘a destination’ in the late 19th century.
 They were soon outnumbered though, by artists and actors who made the Riviera as much a place to be seen in as to see.

-Names like Cannes, Saint-Tropez and Saint-Raphaël – now immortalised in celluloid themselves – are as legendary as the stars who continue to flock here.
+Names like Cannes, St-Tropez and St-Raphaël – now immortalised in celluloid themselves – are as legendary as the stars who continue to flock here.
 But the area’s penchant for showiness is surely most apparent in Monaco – the tiny principality nestled snuggly into the coast where a third of the population are millionaires.

 A state of unbridled extravagance

 Second only to the Vatican City in diminutive size, Monaco somehow squeezes all the world’s showiness and glamour into just 200 hectares.
 Enclosed by France, this is a sovereign state in its own right, as an immaculate royal palace and pin-sharp daily changing of the guard serve to remind.

 The five-storey yachts.
 The exclusive boutiques.
 The money.
 Nowhere does it quite like Monaco and embracing the principality’s unashamed passion for the spectacle can be mesmerising.
 But don’t even dream of leaving without first taking a peek inside Monte Carlo’s legendary casino.